Uptight (Everything's Alright): Certifications

-Little Ole Man
+Other notable versions

-A note-for-note re-recording of Wonder's version was used as the backing track for Bill Cosby's 1967 musical comedy single, "Little Ole Man (Uptight, Everything's Alright)" which was a US#4 hit.
+A note-for-note re-recording of Wonder's version was used as the backing track for Bill Cosby's 1967 musical comedy single, "Little Ole Man (Uptight, Everything's Alright)", which was a US number 4 hit.
 Bill Cosby is not related to the song's co-writer Henry Cosby.

-Covers and in popular culture

-A version by Nancy Wilson reached No. 84 later in 1966.

-On July 11, 1994, British reggae singer C. J. Lewis released a cover version under the title "Everything Is Alright (Uptight)".
+In 1994, British reggae singer C. J. Lewis released a cover version under the title "Everything Is Alright (Uptight)".
 His version reached number 10 on the UK Singles Chart, becoming his second and final UK top-10 hit.
 It also entered the top 20 in Ireland, the Netherlands, and New Zealand.

-The song also appears in the 1995 film Mr. Holland's Opus and is featured on the soundtrack.

-The song appeared in the 2013 Glee tribute episode "Wonder-ful" as performed by Cassandra July (Kate Hudson).

-The song also appears in D-TV set to Donald's Double Trouble and one bit of Woodland Café.

-Wonder's version appears in a 2019 TV commercial for Bank of America.